marqdouj/dotnet.web.components/README.md

       - `HtmlColorName.ToHex()`.
 Returns the Hex string for the HtmlColorName.

  **Services**
+   - `GeolocationService`.
+     - Uses the Geolocation API services to get the current position.
+     - Configuration:
+       - `builder.Services.AddScoped<IGeolocationService, GeolocationService>();`
+     - Use:
+       - `@inject IGeolocationService GeolocationService`

+   - `JSLoggerService`.
+     - Logs messages to the browser Console.
+     - It is not an implementation of ILogger, but rather mimics most methods of ILogger as async ValueTask.
+     - Configuration:
+       - `builder.Services.AddJSLoggerService();`
+     - Use:
+       - `@inject IJSLoggerService LoggerService`

    - `ResizeObserverService`.
      - Scoped service to monitor html element resizing.
      - JSInterop wrapper to the Html [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).